 HTTP is the short term for ‘hypertext transfer protocol’.
 It’s a protocol that divides different requests into independent transactions and is used for data transmission to the application layer of a computer network.
 It is often used for the transmission of websites from the World Wide Web into a web browser.

 It describes the process of concurrently downloading file parts from multiple sources for a single file.
 By using this download method the client is able to reduce the time required to download the file.

 A path is a string of characters that denotes a file, a directory, or other resources on a computer system, depending on the platform.
 The path length is then composed of the actual filename and the path of the directories.

 Windows : d:\Program Files\ImageMagik\Photo\DSC.jpg

 Mac/Linux : /home/nutzername/medien/photo/Ausspieler/REDT/DSC.jpg

 SHA (Secure Hash Algorithm)

-SHA is a cryptologic hash-function that is used for data processing and the checking of the integrity of an information.
-The algorithm leads to a precised test value of digital data.
+SHA is a cryptologic hash-function that is used for data processing and the checking of the integrity of information.
+The algorithm leads to a precise test value of digital data.
 This test value serves as a digital signature and guarantees the integrity of the data.